Nuno-Jesus/42_minitalk/README.md

 ## 📒 **About**
-> Compiling an running a single program is fine, but have you run 2 programs and made them communicate?
+Compiling an running a single program is fine, but have you run 2 programs and made them communicate?
 Have you worked with signals?
+What about bits manipulation?

+## 🚨 **Disclaimer**
+At 42, the C projects are built following a bunch of rules that enforce good coding style.
+Some of them are:

+	- No for, do while, switch, case or goto are allowed
+	- No more than 25 lines per function and 5 functions per file
+	- No assigns and declarations in the same line (unless static)
+	- No more than 5 variables in 1 function
+	...

 ## 🔧 **Implementation**